-With the right advice and a quality travel insurance policy to match, travelling the world is entirely possible - even if you are suffering from a brain tumour.
-Holiday Extras Latitude insurance team specialise in providing top level cover at an affordable price, not matter your condition.
+With the right advice and a quality travel insurance policy to match, travelling the world with peace of mind is entirely possible - even with a potentially complex condition such as a brain tumour.
+Holiday Extras' insurance team specialise in providing top level medical cover at an affordable price.

 Check out the reviews here

 If you have a more complex condition involving epilepsy or a malignant tumour then you will need to take your screening with a member of our specialist team by calling our friendly, UK based helpline.
 Otherwise, you can complete your screening online.

 Depending on the type and nature of your brain tumour, you could be asked a varying range of questions surrounding your condition.